 Venting with Friends

-The law of attraction is quite clear: if there is one thing we should not engage in, that is the rehashing of stories about our personal problems.
+A person who has become really good at navigating in the world using the Law of Attraction would typically state the following: If there is one thing we should not engage in, that is the rehashing of stories about our personal problems.
 This is because problems attract problems.

 Nevertheless, it is very common that friends do that anyway, whether they are aware of the law of attraction, or not.